Open Markets and Hybrid Jacobi Processes: Modelling the Market Weights

 Now consider the purely rank-based case $ \gamma = 0$.
 Then Assumption~\ref{ass:bar_a} is satisfied if and only if $\bar a_k > 0$ for $k=2,\dots,d$.
 By Theorem~\ref{thm:hybrid_growth_optimal} there exists a growth optimal strategy in the open market of size $N$ if and only if $\bar a_{k} \geq 1$ for $k = 2,\dots,N+1$.
 In this case \eqref{eqn:hat_pi_hybrid} becomes

 It is straightforward to find admissible parameter values such that this strategy is long-only.
 For example, this will be the case whenever $\bar a_1 \le 2$ and $a_k \ge 0$ for all $k=1,\ldots,N$.

 The above strategy has the attractive property that it does not directly depend on the parameter $d$.
 Indeed, there is only an implicit dependence on $d$ through $\bar a_{N+1} = \sum_{k=N+1}^d a_k$ and $\bar X_{(N+1)} = \sum_{k = N+1}^d X_{(k)}$.
 Both of these quantities admit interpretations in terms of cumulative statistics of the small capitalization assets: $\bar X_{(N+1)}$ is the cumulative size of the small capitalization stocks, while $\bar a_{N+1}$ is the cumulative growth parameter for the small capitalizations stocks.
-In Section~\ref{sec:large_d} we explore the stability of the open market in the rank-based case with respect to the parameter $d$ in more detail.
+As such, rank-based Jacobi markets exhibit property (4) discussed in the introduction.